Paper Guidelines

 2. Quotations – Quotations should be used sparingly and should generally be limited to just a few words at a time directly attributed to a specific individual or organization.
 You do not need to include quotations for facts or statistics (e.g., According to one study, more than $600 billion is lost to cybercrime each year.)
 Instead, you should use the facts or statistics in your own sentences, properly citing the sources of the facts or statistics.
 Quotations of one or more complete sentences, including block quotations, are not allowed in this paper.
 Students may not under any circumstances insert unattributed quotations into the paper – unattributed quotations are quoted words that are inserted into a paper without directly attributing the words to a specific individual or organization.
 All attributed quotations in the paper must be properly cited – e.g., On December 16, 2015, President Xi Jinping called upon the international community to “respect the right of individual countries to independently choose their own path of cyber development and model of cyber regulation and participate in international cyberspace governance on an equal footing” (Xinhua News Agency, December 16, 2015).
 If applicable, the page number of the quotation should also be provided in the citation.

 3. Format – The entire paper should be double-spaced (2.0), Times New Roman 12 pt. font, and one inch margins on all sides (top, bottom, left, and right).
-There should not be additional spacing between paragraphs within a section of the paper or between the sections of the paper.
+There should be no extra spacing between paragraphs within a section of the paper or between the sections of the paper.
 Page numbers may be inserted at the center bottom of the pages.
 The paper should include a separate cover page containing the title of the paper, student name, course name, and date.
 None of the information required on the cover page should be included on any other page of the paper.
 There should be no running header in this paper.
-The paper should include all four bolded sections and section headings as indicated above.
+The paper should include all four bolded section headings as indicated above.

 4. Style – The writing style for this paper should be the Academic Style, which among other things means that the language in the paper should be precise, detailed, and informative.
 Do not use other writing styles, such as the Creative Style, in this paper.
 The tone of academic writing is formal, as opposed to informal or conversational.
 This paper is not a speech, so it should not be written as though you are giving a speech.
 In this paper, do not express that you will be “talking” about a particular topic (although it is alright to express that you will be discussing a particular topic).
 Among other informal writing practices, please do not use contractions such as don’t or doesn’t in this paper.